 The most prominent examples include WP Forms and OptinMonster, alongside newer acquisitions and investments such as Smash Balloon, All in One SEO, and – most recently – Sandhills Developments’ Easy Digital Downloads, AffiliateWP, and WP Simple Pay.

 AM today is a network of ~15 WordPress products.
 The growth in the quantity of products in the network has been significant, tripling in the last couple of years.
 I’d assume Syed has plenty more plans to expand.

 The network has expanded so rapidly because it delivers network effects.
 The sum is more valuable – and powerful – than the constituent parts.

 You can plug any WordPress product into AM’s network and it immediately becomes more valuable.
 Adding an extra product also makes the entire network stronger and more powerful.
 This is hugely effective and, I think, has been only partially understood.

 This is what makes the acquisition of Sandhills Developments’ products so interesting: at a stroke, AM have increased the value of EDD, AffiliateWP, etc, whilst also strengthening their whole network.

 How does this all work?
 It seems AM have a marketing “playbook” that’s applied across all acquisitions and products.
+These all operate independently.
 This post is an exploration of what’s in the playbook.
 I have not verified any of this and have no privileged information; this is all based on public data and is in good faith.
 Researching this was fascinating.
 Let’s dig in.